BAMB00SEVEN/Know_two2/SoC-from-my-lens/Baby_SoC_Practical.md

 * There will be lots of error while doing this experiment and AI tools will come to your rescue, make sure to have a strong mindset as the sheer number of errors can make you overwhelmed.
 * Errors will vary from system to system and configuration to configration, that is what handled by these SoC's underlying your system.
 * In the end you will be able to see your BABY, obviously BabySoC.
+* While learning about `functional modelling` we can clearly observe that Pre synthesis and Post synthesis file were giving the same waveform, signalling that we successfully conserved our modules functionality across the synthesis flow.
+* This validates that the synthesized netlist is functionally equivalent to the RTL design.
 -----------------------